urbainvaes/urbainvaes/README.md

 ### Hello, world!

-I am an Inria researcher (Starting Faculty Position) in  the <a href="https://team.inria.fr/matherials/">MATHERIALS</a> group, a joint research team of <a href="http://www.inria.fr/">Inria</a> and <a href="http://www.enpc.fr/">École des Ponts ParisTech</a>.
+I am a researcher (Inria Starting Faculty Position) in  the <a href="https://team.inria.fr/matherials/">MATHERIALS</a> group, a joint research team of <a href="http://www.inria.fr/">Inria</a> and <a href="http://www.enpc.fr/">École des Ponts ParisTech</a>.
 My research focus within MATHERIALS is on the development and analysis of efficient and robust sampling methods in high dimensions.